ethp2000/Delay-EaseV3/README.md

 ### `builders/func_builder.py`
 Constructs JavaScript functions for browser automation.
 Builds file input manipulation code and other browser-specific utilities required for web form interactions.

-## Setup

-1. Copy `env_example.txt` to `.env` and configure your credentials
-2. Install dependencies: `poetry install`
-3. Run with a ticket image: `python delay_ease_main.py path/to/ticket.png`

-## Requirements

-- OpenAI API access for ticket extraction
-- HSP API credentials for delay verification
-- Delay repay website login credentials
-- UK train ticket images (e-tickets or m-tickets)

-The system currently supports automated claims for Etickets and Type A operators with plans to expand coverage to additional train companies.
+The system currently supports automated claims for e-tickets and Type A operators, with plans to expand coverage to additional train companies.